| Title: | Process Orbitrap Isotopocule Data |

 if provided, sets the end of the block to this scan number (scan must exist in the |

 A data frame (tibble) with block limits altered according to the provided start/end change parameters.
-Any data that is no longer part of the original block will be marked with the value of orbi_get_settings("data_type_unused")
+Any data that is no longer part of the original block will be marked with the value of orbi_get_option("data_type_unused").
+Any previously applied segmentation will be discarded (segment column set to NA) to avoid unintended side effects.

 This function computes the shot noise calculation.

-orbi_analyze_shot_noise(dataset, include_flagged_data = FALSE)
+orbi_analyze_shot_noise(dataset, include_flagged_data = FALSE)orbi_analyze_shot_noise(dataset, include_flagged_data = FALSE)

 dataset |